What is Global Accessibility Awareness Day?

-Global Accessibility Awareness Day (GAAD) marks both our progress and the journey ahead in digital accessibility.
-There have been huge efforts in enhancing physical accessibility – think wheelchair ramps, designated parking, and crosswalk auditory signals for the visually impaired.
+Global Accessibility Awareness Day (GAAD) marks our progress and the journey ahead in digital accessibility.
+Tremendous efforts have been made to enhance physical accessibility—think wheelchair ramps, designated parking, and crosswalk auditory signals for the visually impaired.

-Despite the progress in many areas of life, there is still more work to do across digital spaces.
-GAAD serves as a powerful reminder of this ongoing mission towards accessibility, highlighting the need to continue moving forward for a more accessible online world for people with disabilities.
+Despite progress in many areas of life, digital spaces still need work.
+GAAD is a powerful reminder of this ongoing mission, highlighting the need to continue moving forward for a more accessible online world for people with disabilities.

-As we navigate through the accessibility of apps, web pages and documents, GAAD encourages us to ask questions such as: How can I make digital experiences accessible to everyone?
-Can people with disabilities interact with our digital content effortlessly?
-How inclusive are our design practices in addressing a spectrum of physical and cognitive needs?
+As we navigate the accessibility of apps, web pages, and documents, GAAD encourages us to ask critical questions.
+What goes into creating inclusive digital experiences for everyone?
+Can people with disabilities effortlessly interact with our digital content?
+How inclusive are our web design practices in addressing a spectrum of physical and cognitive needs?

-Let’s begin with exploring the meaning behind this important day.
-We’ll answer some key questions and take a look at GAAD’s history to understand the purpose driving the day.
+Let’s begin by exploring the meaning behind this important day.
+We’ll answer some key questions and look at GAAD’s history to understand the purpose of driving the day.
 Ready to get started?

 Understanding Global Accessibility Awareness Day

-Originating in 2012, GAAD occurs on the third Thursday of May each year.
-Its primary goal is to encourage developers, designers, and other digital creators to consider and implement accessibility features in websites, software, and mobile applications.
+GAAD, which originated in 2012, occurs on the third Thursday of May each year.
+Its primary goal is to encourage inclusive design and development awareness through implementing accessibility features in websites, software, and mobile applications.

-By raising awareness and highlighting the need for inclusive digital experiences, GAAD plays a huge role in promoting the accessibility of the online environments so everyone can access digital services, regardless of their disabilities.
+By raising awareness for accessibility and highlighting the need for inclusive digital experiences, GAAD plays a massive role in promoting the accessibility of online environments so everyone can access digital services, regardless of their disabilities.

 Why is digital accessibility important?

-Digital accessibility ensures that digital assets are usable by all individuals, irrespective of their limitations.
-It involves designing websites, apps and other digital assets in a way that doesn’t cause barriers to users with visual, auditory, motor, or cognitive challenges.
+Digital accessibility ensures that digital assets are usable by everyone, regardless of their limitations.
+It involves the inclusive design of websites, apps, and other digital assets in a way that doesn’t cause barriers to users with visual, auditory, motor, or cognitive challenges.
 Considering that approximately 1.3 billion people experience a significant disability, it’s vital to create accessible content.
 Failing to do so could marginalize this population, creating obstacles in routine activities like online banking or shopping.

 The significance of digital accessibility is also a strategic asset for businesses.
 Gartner’s 2020 report highlights that companies prioritizing digital accessibility gain a competitive advantage.

 GAAD brings this issue to the forefront, encouraging organizations to embrace inclusive digital practices.
-By making websites and online tools accessible to everyone, businesses not only broaden their customer base but also boost their brand image and improve the user experience.
+By making websites and online tools accessible to everyone, businesses broaden their customer base, boost their brand image, and improve the user experience.

-This commitment reflects an ethos of inclusivity and empathy, key values in the modern marketplace.
+This commitment reflects a commitment to inclusivity, empathy, and accessibility advocacy, which are critical values in the modern marketplace.
 Furthermore, accessibility-oriented design principles often result in more user-friendly and innovative products, benefiting all consumers.

 What is the history of GAAD?

-The idea originated from a blog post written by Devon, where he expressed the need for increased awareness about digital accessibility and inclusion.
-Asuncion, who read the post, reached out to Devon, and together they established the first Global Accessibility Awareness Day.
+Web developer Joe Devon and accessibility professional Jennison Asuncion initiated GAAD in 2012.
+The idea originated from Devon’s blog post that focused on increasing digital accessibility and inclusion awareness.
+Asuncion, who read the post, reached out to Devon, and together, they established the first Global Accessibility Awareness Day.

-Their goal was to dedicate a day to encourage developers, designers, and other stakeholders in the digital world to focus on the importance of making websites and mobile applications accessible to individuals with disabilities.
-Since then, GAAD has been observed annually on the third Thursday of May, gaining momentum and support worldwide.
+The day encourages developers, designers, and other stakeholders to prioritize making websites and mobile applications accessible to people with disabilities.
+Since then, GAAD has become an annual celebration on the third Thursday of May, gaining momentum and support worldwide.

 What is the GAAD foundation?

-In 2021, on the 10th anniversary of GAAD, the GAAD Foundation was born.
-The GAAD Foundation began a mission to shake up the tech world, encouraging businesses to make accessibility a central part of the creation of digital products and services.
-This initiative is a pledge to rethink and remodel how we design digital spaces, making sure they’re accessible to people with disabilities.
+The GAAD Foundation was born in 2021, on the 10th anniversary of GAAD.
+The foundation began a mission to shake up the tech world, encouraging businesses to make accessibility a central part of creating digital products and services.
+This initiative is a pledge to rethink and remodel how we design digital spaces, ensuring they’re accessible to people with disabilities.

-Insight: A study conducted on the top one million websites revealed a startling number of over 51 million distinct accessibility errors across their home pages.
-This averages out to about 51.4 errors per home page, highlighting significant accessibility challenges in the digital landscape (WebAIM, 2021).
+A study on the top one million websites revealed over 51 million distinct accessibility errors across their home pages (roughly 51.4 errors per home page), highlighting significant accessibility challenges in the digital landscape (WebAIM, 2021).

 How does GAAD connect with WCAG guidelines?